codesoroush/SAPBlazorAnimate/SAPBlazorAnimate/readme.txt

 </SAPAnimate>

-6.Animate element whenEver you want , with buttn click or AfterRenderAsync :
+6.Animate element whenever you want , with buttun click or AfterRenderAsync :

 void btn1Click()